-And this year’s new addition is a vintage Christmas village set.
-Especially with the train running around it, this set brings the sentimental happy for me.
+And this year’s new addition is a Vintage Christmas village set.
+Especially with the train like this running around it, this set brings the sentimental happy for me.
 While I didn’t have a train under our tree as a kid, the tiny train chugging along around the cute little village brings out the kid in me.
-I have seen these sets at thrift stores as well if you are looking for a good deal on one.

-Some simple styrofoam blocks and white sheets create the snowy little town.
-Even the tree skirt is an bed sheet with lines that remind me of wood grain.
+Some simple Styrofoam blocks, white sheets, and faux snow create the snowy little town.
+The tree skirt is a bed sheet with lines that remind me of wood grain.

 It takes some time to put together a Christmas village display, especially with all of the lights and such.
 This set is battery operated, but the sheets are excellent for covering any cords you may have.

 Using a variety of heights adds interest and looks like a quaint town upon a hilltop.
 I especially love the little church overlooking the village as well as all the snowy trees and accessories which add a sense of realism to the Christmas village.

 Every year, we host my husband’s family for Christmas.
 I can’t wait to see everyone’s face light up when they join us for Christmas this year seeing the train and the animated ornaments.